Use the sub-menu to navigate

 liability or responsibility for any damage or costs

-incurred as a result of these errors."
+incurred as a result of using these files."

 - Do not represent these Matlab files, or parts thereof,